Deformations of rational surface singularities and reflexive modules with an application to flops: Introduction

-There has in recent years been a lot of activity linking homological properties of Van den Berg's `reconstruction algebra' and the flop, e.g. notably the description by W.\ Donovan and Wemyss of the Bridgeland-Chen autoequivalence in terms of the universal family of a non-commutative deformation functor \cite{don/wem:16}.
-J. Karmazyn \cite{kar:15Xv3} reconstructs the small partial resolution and its flop by a quiver GIT-construction where the input is reconstruction algebras and Wemyss \cite{wem:14Xv1} contains more general results describing flops above cDVs in homological terms.
+In recent years there has been a lot of research linking properties of various noncommutative algebras and the flops, e.g. notably the description by W.\ Donovan and Wemyss of the Bridgeland-Chen autoequivalence in terms of the universal family of a non-commutative deformation functor \cite{don/wem:16}.
+J. Karmazyn \cite{kar:17} reconstructs the small partial resolution and its flop by a quiver GIT-construction where the input is endomorphism algebras.
+Wemyss \cite{wem:18} contains many general results describing flops and minimal models of singularities (e.g. for cDVs) in homological terms.
+In particular he describes flops in terms of mutations, with applications to the GIT chamber structure.
 We offer on the other hand a direct proof of the original Curto-Morrison conjectures using deformation theory where the blowing-up ideal for the small, partial resolution is obtained directly from the (parametrised) \(2\)-dimensional Wunram module.
-Moreover, any flop (in the class we consider) with the same RDP hyperplane section and Dynkin diagram is a pullback from two such `universal' blowing-ups.
+Moreover, any flop with fixed RDP hyperplane section and Dynkin diagram is a pullback from a pair of such `universal' blowing-ups.
+We also believe that the geometric techniques used in this article may be useful in the study of more general contractions.
+See Remarks \ref{rem.W} and \ref{rem.VdB}.

 The inventory of the article is as follows.
-In Section \ref{sec.prel} we give preliminary results concerning rational surface singularities, blowing-up in coherent sheaves, strict transforms on partial resolutions and their chern classes and a cohomology and base change result suited to our needs.
+In Section \ref{sec.prel} we give preliminary results concerning rational surface singularities, blowing-up in coherent sheaves, strict transforms on partial resolutions and their Chern classes and a cohomology and base change result suited to our needs.
 In Section \ref{sec.def} we define the deformation functors.
 We also give a result which implies the compatibility of blowing-up in a family of modules with base change.
 In Section \ref{sec.MW} we prove a result concerning the fractional ideal which defines the blowing-up, normality of blowing-up, and the blowing-up version of the McKay-Wunram correspondence.
 In Section \ref{sec.square} we prove the main theorem through several intermediate steps.
 Existence of versal base spaces and a classical result of Lipman follows.
 There is also an example (the fundamental module).
 The article ends in Section \ref{sec.flops} with our treatment of the Curto-Morrison conjectures.